School Counseling Internship Information

 - Updated Degree Completion Plan audit (available through ASIST)

-- Registration receipt for test date at least 6 weeks prior to start date of internship course or official score report for Praxis Professional School Counselor (5421) or state equivalent exam
+- Official score report for Praxis Professional School Counselor (5421) or state equivalent exam

 - Completed Placement Request Form with options for placement

 - Completed and approved background check